JeroenDeDauw/GitHub/README.md

 ### 1.2.0 (2017-04-17)

-* Added support for syntax highlighting using MediaWiki's included SyntaxHighlight extension.
+* Added support for syntax highlighting using MediaWiki's included SyntaxHighlight extension (by Shay Harding)

 ### 1.1.1 (2016-11-06)